Today’s high-efficiency biomass boilers are carefully designed to operate with little smoke emissions or odor. But how do they work?

 However, not all biomass is equal.
-There isn’t a one size fits all system to using biomass since it is a living, organic material that has lots of variables to consider.
+There isn’t a one size fits all system to using biomass since it is a living, organic material that has many variables to consider.
 Lower quality biomass can mean more smoke and less energy output.
-When you can, it is important to find high quality biomass, seasoned properly, to maximize energy output.
+When you can, it’s important to find high quality biomass, seasoned properly, to maximize energy output.

 Using Biomass Fuel for Energy

 The amount of energy biomass fuel can produce depends on what it is and how much water content it contains.
-Generally speaking, the best burning fuels are dry or ideally no more than 20 percent moisture.
+Generally speaking, the best burning fuels have a moisture content of 20 percent.
 Biomass like corn cobs, sawdust, and wood chips do not combust as easily as coal or wood but do give you the convenience of using a variety of fuels.

 Because moisture content has an impact on available energy in biomass fuels, it is important to properly harvest and store your fuel to keep water content low.
-When working at optimum capacity, biomass boilers can produce enough heat for multiple structures from the same furnace and give you energy independence and a rapid return on investment.
+When working at optimum capacity, biomass boilers can produce enough heat for multiple structures from the same furnace, giving you energy independence and a rapid return on investment.

 How Biomass Furnaces Heat